yesihaveidea/myrtille/DOCUMENTATION.md

 To specify a custom path for the MyrtilleEnterprise database or use another SQL server, amend Myrtille.Services app.config connectionString

 If you wish to create your own enterprise adapter (with a different authentication, database or behavior), `Myrtille.Services.Contracts` contains the interfaces you need.

+From version 2.8.0, myrtille provides a simplified host management designed for a local administrator, without the need for a domain and without group access restrictions.
+The default credentials are "**admin**"/"**admin**" (username/password) and are changed upon first login.
+See comments into (myrtille path)\bin\Myrtille.Services.exe.config.

 ## REST APIs